The people of ancient Egypt developed their religion based on gods and goddesses and the powers that they had.

 Many of the ancient Egyptian gods and goddesses were thought to look like humans and animals.

-The gods and goddesses were often set up in sets of two, each showing the opposite site, such as life and death.
+The gods and goddesses were often set up in sets of two, each showing the opposite side, such as life and death.

 Other gods were associated together because they were similar, such as Amun, the god of hidden power who was paired with Ra, the god of the sun.